Someet-Git/Water-Quality-detection/README.md

 Uses Machine learning to detect the quality of Water using the values of dissolved oxygen(do) in water and pH of Water.
+Then deployed on Django web framework for visualization.
+Used HTML, CSS and Javascript for making the components od website.

 To run this project:

 **step 1:** Create a virtual environment to separate your global enviornment `pip3 install pipenv`